kohler/hotcrp/devel/apidoc/index.md

 accepted.
 For example, `dry_run=1` and `dry_run=true` are equivalent.

 **Integer** and **number** parameters are written in decimal, such as `p=10`.
-**String** parameters are sent literally; an enumerated parameter is a string restricted to a fixed set of values.
+**String** parameters are sent literally.
+Enumerated parameters are strings restricted to a fixed set of values.

 More complex inputs use other encodings.
-Some requests group parameters into logical objects using structured keys, such as `named_search/1/q`; others define an object using JSON, supplied either as the request body or as a JSON-valued parameter such as `json`.
-Use `multipart/form-data` encoding for requests that include uploaded files; since servers limit upload size, you may need the upload API to send a large file before processing it with another call.
+Some requests group parameters into logical objects using structured keys, such as `named_search/1/q`; others define an object using JSON, supplied either as the request body or as a JSON-valued parameter.
+Use `multipart/form-data` encoding for requests that include uploaded files.
+Since servers limit upload size, you may need the [upload API](#post-upload) to send a large file before processing it with another call.

 ## Common parameters